Billing Integrity Program

 Detect, deter, recover ineligible payments to medical and health care practitioners, and enforce legislation that supports the sustainability of the MSP.

-The Billing Integrity Program works closely with the Ministry of Justice in pursuing recovery of overpayments.
+The Billing Integrity Program works closely with the Ministry of Attorney General in pursuing recovery of overpayments.
 The Billing Integrity Program monitors MSP payments and, in compliance with the legislation, routinely provides information and statistical data to various health regulatory bodies and associations.

 The two main methods the program uses to monitor payments for services rendered by practitioners billing MSP on a fee-for-service basis are service verification audits and practitioner profile reviews.